Natasha-kush/Flappy_Bird_Game/README.md

 🐤 Flappy Bird Game

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-A fun and addictive Flappy Bird clone built using Python and the Pygame library.
+A fun and addictive Flappy Bird clone built using java using Swing , AWT.
 This project is a simple recreation of the original Flappy Bird game, where the player controls a bird and tries to fly between green pipes without crashing.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🎮 About the Project